danidcode/EasyGame/README.md

 # EasyGame
 Easy game to practice using conditionals.
-It´s literally a ramdom game.
+It´s literally a random game.